citadel-ai/langcheck/docs/metrics.md

 | [Source-Based Text Quality Metrics](#source-based-text-quality-metrics)       | `factual_consistency(generated_outputs, sources)`                                                      | EN, JA        |
 | [Text Structure Metrics](#text-structure-metrics)                             | `is_float(generated_outputs, min=0, max=None)`<br>`is_json_object(generated_outputs)`                  | All Languages |

+Several text quality metrics are computed using a model (e.g. `toxicity`, `sentiment`, `semantic_sim`, `factual_consistency`).
+By default, LangCheck will download and use a model that can run locally on your machine (often from HuggingFace) so that the metric function works with no additional setup.

+However, if you have an OpenAI API key, you can also configure these metrics to use an OpenAI model, which may provide more accurate results for more complex use cases.
+See the documentation of each function to see how to do this.

 (reference-free-text-quality-metrics)=
 ### Reference-Free Text Quality Metrics